VERSATILITYCMX-020 can be delivered intravenously in a hospital setting and orally

 Dr. Grohmann is the former chairman and president of Milwaukee’s Aluminum Casting & Engineering Co., a firm he acquired in 1965 and sold in 2007.
 He earned a Diplom Kaufmann (MBA) from the University of Mannheim and an honorary Doctor of Engineering degree from MSOE.

 David Harder, PhD*

-Dr. Harder is Professor of Physiology, Associate Dean of Research and Acting Director of the Cardiovascular Research Center at the Medical College of Wisconsin.
-Dr. Harder is in the top five percent of funded investigators by NIH over the past 25 years.
+Dr. Harder is University Research Professor of Medicine at the University of Maine.
+Previously, Dr. Harder held a succession of positions at the Medical College of Wisconsin, including Professor of Physiology, Medicine and Pediatrics, Associate Dean and Kohler Co.
+Endowed Chair in Cardiovascular Research.
+Dr. Harder is in the top 5 percent of funded investigators by NIH over the past 25 years.

 Dennis Torkko, BBA, CPA

 Dennis was a partner at Arthur Andersen for 22 years in Milwaukee and Chicago and continues as a serial entrepreneur specializing in the healthcare sector.
 He has extensive experience with the FDA and FCC, media and communications, and finance.